EwoeT/intrinsic-gender-probe/README.md

 # intrinsic_gender_probe

 ## 1. Data prep
-## 2. Data tokenization:Tokenize sentences; positional indices of attribute/target words are kept for embedding extraction.
+## 2. Data tokenization
+- Tokenize sentences; positional indices of attribute/target words are kept for embedding extraction. <br/>
 - Args: <br/>
 -model_type: type of model "albert-large" or "bert-large <br/>
 -data_types: "attributes" for generating tokens for attributes or "stereotypes" for generating tokens for stereotypes.
 Use attribute for training the detector and stereotypes to test for bias only <br/>